RohitM1518/Youtube-Clone-Backend-Project/Readme.md

 4. Start the server: `npm start`
 5. The server will be running on `http://localhost:3000` (or the specified port)

-## API Documentation

-The API documentation can be found in the `docs` folder or accessed at [https://your-api-docs.com](https://your-api-docs.com).

 ## Contributing